Gecko05/cpp_for_c/Notes.md

 Containers come in two major families: sequence and associative.
 Associative containenrs have keys for looking up elements.
 Sequence containers are ordered by having a sequence of elements.

 The associative containers have key-based accessible elements and an ordering relation **Compare**, which is the comparison object for the associative container.

+### Container Adapters

+Containenr adapter classes modify existing containers to produce various public behaviors based on an existing implementation.
+Three provided container adapters are **stack**, **queue**, and **priority_queue**.

+### Iterators

+Navigation over containers is by iterator.
+There are five iterator types: input, output, forward, bidirectional, and random access.
+Not all iterator types may be available for a given container class.
+Input iterators support equality operations, dereferencing, and autoincrement.
+Output iterators support dereferencing restricted to the left-hand side of assignment and autoincrement.
+Forward iterators support all input/output iterator operations, as well as unrestricted use of assignment.
+Bidirectional iterators support all forward iterator operations, as well as both autoincrement and autodecrement.
+Random-access iterators support all bidirectional iterator operations, as well as address arithmetic operations, such as indexing.
+They also support comparison operations.

+### Algorithms

+The STL algorithms library contains the following four categories:
+* Sorting algorithms
+* Nonmutating sequence algorithms
+* Mutating sequence algorithms
+* Numerical algorithms